 define customized parameters whose names reflect the purpose of a block

-provide a dialog box that lets users access only select parameters of the underlying blocks
+provide a dialog box that enables you to access only select parameters of the underlying blocks

-provide users customized documentation that is specific to the masked block
+provide users customized description that is specific to the masked block

 If you use a mask only to represent the contents of a subsystem, consider using content preview instead.
 For that usage, content preview has these advantages, compared to using a mask: